cluoma/Pico2Maple-fw/README.md

 * Steam Controller (wireless with dongle only)
 * Sony PlayStation DS 3/4/5 Controllers
+* Nintendo Switch Pro Controller
 * XInput Controllers (OG Xbox, Xbox 360, One, Series, etc.)
 * 8BitDo Wireless Dongle (great for connecting a huge variety of other controllers)
 * 8BitDo SN30 Pro Xbox Edition
 * USB Keyboards
 * USB Mice

+Many generic gamepads are also supported.
+Please create an issue if your USB gamepad does not work.

 ## BT